Yeung Ching Kwong

-Yeung Ching Kwong (楊正光 (joeng^{4} zing^{3} gwong^{1}), born 7 May 1976 in Hong Kong) is a former Hong Kong professional football player and currently a football coach.
+Yeung Ching Kwong (楊正光 (joeng^{4} zing^{3} gwong^{1}), born 7 May 1976) is a former Hong Kong professional footballer and a football coach.

 Managerial career

 Yeung worked previously as an assistant with Pegasus and South China.

 In 2015, he served as head coach of Eastern before resigning on 8 December 2015 to become an assistant coach with Meizhou Hakka.
 His successor, Chan Yuen Ting, led Eastern to the 2015–16 Hong Kong Premier League title and became the first woman to lead a men's professional side to a league title.

 On 31 March 2017, Pegasus announced via Facebook that Yeung had returned to the club to become an assistant coach under manager Kevin Bond.
 Following Bond's departure to join Harry Redknapp's coaching staff at Birmingham City, Yeung was promoted to be the head coach in June 2017.

 On 14 June 2018, Yeung was announced as the head coach of Hong Kong Premier League side R&F. On 19 May 2019, Yeung disclosed to the media that he had renewed his contract for a further two years.
 On 14 October 2020, he left the club after his club announced its withdrawal from HKPL in the new season.

+In February 2021, Yeung became the assistant coach of Meizhou Hakka.

+On 18 March 2022, Yeung returned to Hong Kong and joined Kitchee as a youth coach.

+On 6 June 2023, Yeung was announced as the head coach of Southern.